formsandflows/PACo/README.md

 If **PACo** is useful to you, I would very much appreciate it if you bought me a coffee: [https://www.buymeacoffee.com/rickbakker](https://www.buymeacoffee.com/rickbakker) 👍

-And with that, I want to wish you a lot of fun creating your business solutions with the Microsoft Power Platform and of course also with PACo 😁👊
+And with that, I wish you a lot of fun creating your business solutions with the Microsoft Power Platform and of course also with PACo 😁👊

 Rick